fazii12/Snooker_Century/README.md

 Score is entered turn wise for every player and it goes on until winning threshold is not achieved.

 Compilation Instructions
-1. Use IDE such as Visual Studio C++ with g++ compiler OR
+1. Use IDE such as Visual Studio C++
+OR
-2. Place files in a folder, Open command prompt, change directory to containing folder and use commands
+2. Place files in a folder, open command prompt, change directory to containing folder and use commands

 For compiling :
  g++ -c *.cpp -o compiledprogram

 Run:
-./compiledprogram
+.\compiledprogram